 “We Are Forcing You to Experience Things You Might Not Want To…”: Madeleine Sims-Fewer and Dusty Mancinelli on Their Boldly Confronting TIFF Premiere, Violation

-An act of sexual violence leads an awful retribution in Madeleine Sims-Fewer and Dusty Mancinelli’s Violation, which premiered this past week at the Toronto International Film Festival.
+An act of sexual violence leads to an awful retribution in Madeleine Sims-Fewer and Dusty Mancinelli’s Violation, which premiered this past week at the Toronto International Film Festival.
 But were the film’s execution as simple, as blunt, as this brief synopsis might suggest, there’d be little to distinguish Violation from so many other works in the rape-revenge genre.
 Instead, in their debut feature Sims-Fewer and Mancinelli have radically scrambled the dramatization of cause and effect, sliding backwards and forwards in their storytelling to place a sexual assault that happens on a couple’s weekend getaway within the broader psychology of the survivor’s family relationships and internal life.
 The approach is challenging to be sure — on first viewing I wasn’t quite sure of how many timelines were at play here.
 But by placing so much backstory and character development after the film’s shocking and protracted centerpiece of violence, the picture, in a manner reminiscent at times of Nicolas Roeg’s Bad Timing, achieves an emotional complexity that jolts the viewer out of the simple dramatic binaries that so often characterize such pictures.

-Set in and around a lakeside house and neighboring guest cabin, Violation finds Miriam (a riveting Sims-Fewer) and her emotionally distant boyfriend Caleb (Obi Abili) visiting Miriam’s sister Greta (Anna Maguire) and her husband Dylan (Jesse LaVercombe) for some sort of low-key reconciliation.
+Set in and around a lakeside house and neighboring guest cabin, Violation finds Miriam (a riveting Sims-Fewer) and her emotionally distant boyfriend Caleb (Obi Abili) visit Miriam’s sister Greta (Anna Maguire) and her husband Dylan (Jesse LaVercombe) for some sort of low-key reconciliation.
 There’s a distance between the sisters, and with a family event looming, it’d be good if they could get along.
 But, after a night of drinking and emotional sharing, Miriam wakes up to Dylan raping her — an assault he later defends to a shaken Miriam as consensual lovemaking.
 And when Miriam confronts Greta about her husband’s actions — a revelation Miriam springs on her sister while both are paddling across a cold lake — Greta is unable to process the information outside of the fractious and possessive dynamic they’ve had since childhood.
 When Miriam chooses her revenge, it is portrayed in methodical, near real-time detail, and the gruesome obsessiveness with which Miriam pursues it is it’s own form of disassociation.

 With the film headed next to the Vancouver International Film Festival and Nouveau Cinema in Montreal, the two writers, directors and producers took a moment via email to discuss their decision to tell Violation in a non-linear way, relationships between sisters, and the challenges of shooting that intense confrontation scene in the icy water.